-4.1.1 Initial Dewatering Operation:
+4.1.1 Initial Drawdown Operation:

 The initial drawdown of Anderson Reservoir will start in compliance with the FERC Order on October 1, 2020 to safely dewater the reservoir as quickly as feasible to a water surface elevation of 488 feet, also called deadpool level (Figure 4).
 Initial drawdown must be accomplished by releases through the existing reservoir outlet, which is undersized and has a maximum flow conveyance capacity of 500 cfs.
 To implement initial dewatering, the net release rate from Anderson Reservoir will be approximately exceed 100 cfs, which is to say that releases from Anderson Reservoir shall only exceed the inflows by up to 100 cfs, which corresponds to a reduction in reservoir storage of 200 AF per day.
 This limited net release rate is recommended due to slope instability along the reservoir rim (See Section 5.1 and 5.2).
 Limiting the net release rate to 100 cfs helps avoid creation of unstable conditions that may result from the soil drying out too abruptly in areas of the dam and reservoir embankments that have already exhibited geotechnical instability.
 If soils in these areas dry out too quickly, slumping or slides may result in those areas already known to be unstable.
+Gradual releases also help to address downstream sedimentation and erosion impacts from drawdown.